samjulien/blog/_posts/2018-06-01-upgrade-your-angularjs-authentication-service.markdown

 Let’s try this out.
 Go comment out the registration of our `run` function in the AngularJS module (`app.module.ajs.ts`) and make sure everything compiles and bundles.
 Then, hop over to the browser.
 Clear out your application storage using Chrome developer tools to make sure we’re really starting from scratch, and then refresh the page.
 You should see that this works, no matter which route we’re on.
 Try it on the Customers tab to see it in Angular, and then Products tab to see it in AngularJS.
 You’ll see that the token gets called and loaded prior to when the interceptor uses it to make a call.
 Nice!

 To finish this up, you can now remove the `run` function and its import from the AngularJS module, and delete the `app.run.ajs.ts` file.
 [You can see all of the finished code here](https://github.com/upgradingangularjs/ordersystem-evergreen/commit/e0fd2ec2ecac606ce59948ea86a84f5ad5cc8996).

+{% include tweet_quote.html quote_text="Check out this article on upgrading AngularJS apps to the new Angular framework." %}

 ## What We’ve Covered